rllko/Multi-Tenant-Auth-Service/README.md

 A multi-tenant SaaS platform for secure license and session management.

-This is a personal side project where I took my old license authentication system and rebuilt it with a multi-tenancy architecture.
-The original backend (without any frontend) can be found [here](https://github.com/rllko/Multi-Tenant-Auth-Service/tree/6dd760773f648f1f214d2a4ecdfe3522a5d57eef).
-Contributions and pull requests are welcome!
+This is a side project of mine in which I took my previous license authentication service and recreated it with multi-tenancy architecture.
+Original backend (no frontend) may be found [here](https://github.com/rllko/Multi-Tenant-Auth-Service/tree/6dd760773f648f1f214d2a4ecdfe3522a5d57eef).
+Contributions and pull requests are greatly appreciated!

 # Development

-The following section focuses on the development part of the project, including prerequisites, how to build and run the code, and how to contribute.
+Below is information regarding the development aspect of this project, specifically prerequisites, building and running the codebase, and contributing to it.

 ### Table of Contents